Scorpion (Star Trek: Voyager): Part 2

 The Borg accept Janeway's offer of the modified nanoprobes in exchange for safe passage through their space, and she and Tuvok begin discussions.
 However, the Borg find verbal communication to be inefficient and attempt to attach a neural probe to Janeway.
 Janeway stops them by suggesting they choose a representative Borg for her to speak through, citing that they did this once before when they turned Captain Picard into Locutus.
 A drone calling herself Seven of Nine emerges as the chosen representative.
 As they discuss the integration of the nanoprobes into weaponry, a bioship appears and opens fire on the ships, injuring Janeway.
 The Borg transport Janeway, Tuvok, Seven, and several drones to one of Voyager's cargo bays before ramming the bioship with the cube, destroying both of them.
 Janeway's injuries are so severe that she needs to be sedated and undergo urgent neurosurgery; before she is, she makes Chakotay promise to maintain the alliance.

 Seven learns from the Collective that Species 8472 have killed millions of Borg and several planets in the middle of their territory, and demands Chakotay direct Voyager to help.
 Chakotay refuses, since this would significantly deviate from their course, and states his intentions to strand the Borg on an M-class planet to be picked up later.
 Seven is able to access the ship's deflector dish from the cargo bay and uses it to create a subspace rift.
 Chakotay orders the cargo bay depressurized, jettisoning all the drones into space except Seven who manages to stay.
 Though the crew regain control of the dish, the rift has grown large enough to draw Voyager into it.

-Voyager finds itself in "fluidic space", a liquid filled place where Species 8472 originate.
+Voyager finds itself in "fluidic space", a liquid-filled place where Species 8472 originate.
 Seven asserts to Chakotay that since he refused to help, Voyager must face Species 8472 alone, revealing that the Borg started the war when they tried to assimilate them.
 Their argument is stopped when Janeway announces she has recovered and retakes command of Voyager.
 She has Chakotay placed in the brig for disobeying orders (but really to appease Seven) and continues work on the weapon, as several bioships are detected heading towards them.
 The modifications are completed in time, and they are able to destroy the attacking ships.

 Seven reverses the process that drew Voyager into fluidic space, but the ship appears in the middle of a bioship fleet.
-They quickly reapply their modifications to a large-scale weapon that destroys most of the enemy fleet and forces the rest to flee.
+They quickly reapply their modifications to a large-scale weapon that destroys most of the enemy fleet and forces the rest to flee with Species 8472 retreating to their realm en masse, ending the war.
 Seven then turns on the Voyager crew and tries to assimilate the consoles.
 The crew have prepared for this — Chakotay uses a neural relay to distract Seven long enough for Torres to electrify the console, knocking Seven out and breaking her connection to the Collective.
 Voyager resumes its course for the Alpha Quadrant with an unconscious Seven onboard.